TechNotebookYT/semester/README.md

 ## Data

 Everything is stored locally in the app's web storage (`localStorage`, key `semester-app-v1`) — no accounts, no network.
 Notifications, the `.ics` save dialog, and trackpad haptics are the only native integrations.

-## For coding agents

-Read [`handoff.md`](handoff.md) first — it's a condensed map of the architecture, data model, and conventions, written so you can start working without indexing the codebase.